 Reflection is an important part of any improvement process.
 But if we focus on chasing unrealistic dreams, and we never acknowledge what we have in front of us, we pretty much just end up frustrated from chasing our tail in circles.

-Too many times we try to hunt down something that won’t necessarily benefit us or that we might already have in our lives.
+Too many times we try to hunt down something that won’t benefit us or that we might already have in our lives.
 This causes us to spend time and resources on something we don’t actually need.
 We will also stay frustrated and beaten down if we keep focusing on everything we haven’t done.

 When we don’t take the time to reflect with power, we often just focus on what’s left on our never-ending to-do list.
 That’s definitely not motivating.
-We also tend to focus on what went wrong.
+We also focus on what went wrong.

 This is also not motivating.
 For example, if you say something like this at the end of each day, it’s going to get depressing: